Colorblue436/CVDPrediction/README.md

-"Cardiovascular Disease Prediction" is a prediction model designed to analyse and predict from user data their(user) risk of contracting cardiovascular (heart- related) diseases.
+Cardiovascular Disease Prediction" is a prediction model designed to analyse and predict from user data their(user) risk of contracting cardiovascular (heart- /related) diseases.